-“I performed a body split using a different type of protection against evil spirits and its interesting because I might have done stuff the wrong way all this time, I had other spells that allow me to call on angels and yes these are the good guys Sheryl, no half angels or anything like it so running out of options I opted to request their help and guidance.”

-“One way of getting rid of these entities is having a proper way of summoning but also a farewell, many people make the mistake of calling on them without parting which often disgust the entity to the point it can attach to the summoner somehow affecting her or his life in all ways possible.”

-“So besides this, I found out a Demonica can also change its appearance at her will which can be convenient while leading with unrespectful or defying spirits, many of those require a sacrifice or at least some kind of offering, which is the case of Paimon.”
+“I performed a body split using a different type of protection against evil spirits and it’s interesting because I might have been doing stuff the wrong way all this time.
+I had other spells that allowed me to call on angels and, yes, these are the good guys, Sheryl—no half angels or anything like that, so, running out of options, I requested their help and guidance. . . .
+One way of getting rid of these entities is having a proper way of summoning but also a farewell.
+Many people make the mistake of calling on them without parting first, which often disgusts the entity to the point that it can attach to the summoner, somehow affecting his or her life in all ways possible.
+So besides this, I found out a Demonica can also change its appearance at will, which can be convenient while dealing with disrespectful or defying spirits, many of whom require a sacrifice or at least some kind of offering, which is the case for Paimon.

-So with all this being said, I think we can perform a new session with all we have learned.
-Let’s recap, as a Demonica you can: command certain spirits
+“So with all this being said, I think we can perform a new session with all we have learned.
+Let’s recap, as a Demonica you can: command certain spirits; change your appearance; set deals and truces; and interfere in human affairs.
+So, Sheryl, do you know which demons you can control?
+That would be very useful for starters.”

-change your appearance

-set deals and truces

-Interfere into human affairs

-So, Sheryl, “do you know which demons can you control?
-That would be very useful for starters…”

-I said, no I don’t, and honestly, we might have to search somewhere else.
-There’s nothing on the books concerning the legions and quite often the information on the websites is not so clear, is mostly coded or made as a riddle.
+I said, “No, I don’t, and honestly, we might have to search somewhere else.
+There’s nothing on the books concerning the legions, and quite often the information on the websites is not so clear.
+It’s mostly coded or made as a riddle.”

-Well, Sheryl, I went to one of the local libraries and I was so surprised to find a book that talked about Lilith, the legions she commanded, and also how she stayed relevant in humanity for so long more than any other spirit or demon.
+“Well, Sheryl, I went to one of the local libraries and I was surprised to find a book that talked about Lilith, the legions she commanded, and also how she stayed relevant in humanity for so much longer than any other spirit or demon.

-According to the book, she didn’t work alone all the time.
-She had an entourage of women who escorted her to some places, these women were considered demonesses as they had some kind of power similar to Lilith’s but powerless compared to hers.
+“According to the book, she didn’t work alone all the time.
+She had an entourage of women who escorted her to some places.
+These women were considered demonesses, as they had some kind of power similar to Lilith’s but nothing that compared to hers.

-Between the years 1670 and 1690, a revolution took place which led Lilith to confront these women as some of them were not in accordance with her demands, often sending them to missions on their own just to get them killed.
-Not all of them were so naïve, lately, Lilith herself found out there was one of these women who was hiding her full powers from her so it was clear that she was a threat to Lilith’s dominance.
+“Between the years 1670 and 1690, a revolution took place that led Lilith to confront these women, as some of them were not in accordance with her demands.
+She often sent them to missions on their own just to get them killed.
+Not all of them were so naïve, though.
+Lately, Lilith herself found out there was one of these women who’d been hiding her full powers from her, so it was clear she was a threat to Lilith’s dominance.

-One night after a heated argument she got rid of almost all of her entourage implying that they were useless and had no power to at least support her in battles, she miscounted one of them… while getting back to her castle she could feel a presence that surrounded her but there was no one with her, supposedly all of them were dead.
-Little did she know that one demoness had survived and it didn’t matter how strong her power was she couldn’t get rid of her.
+“One night after a heated argument, she got rid of almost all of her entourage, implying that they were useless and had no power to even support her in battles.
+But she miscounted one of them. . . .
+While getting back to her castle, she could feel a presence that surrounded her but there was no one with her—supposedly, all of them were dead.
+Little did she know that one demoness had survived and it didn’t matter how strong her power was, she couldn’t get rid of her.

-A very irritated Lilith asked,

-“Who the hell are you?
+“A very irritated Lilith asked, ‘Who the hell are you?
 How is it that my powers won’t affect you in any way?
 You traitor!
-Hiding between the other women and trying to get what is mine!”
+Hiding between the other women and trying to get what is mine!’

-The demoness kept silent, with a grim and a very defying look towards Lilith, which on the other hand freed her frustration in a rage of words and insults.
+“The demoness kept silent, with a grim and a very defiant look toward Lilith, which freed her frustration in a rage of words and insults.